-Google Stadia has been revealed as the internet giant’s long-awaited, oft-rumoured game streaming service.
-The concept is relatively simple: through the power of Google’s tremendous and far-reaching server might, you will be able to stream a library of the latest and greatest games direct to any of your Google devices.
+Google Stadia is the internet giant’s long-awaited, oft-rumoured game streaming service, and Google has finally confirmed the initial November release date.
+The streaming concept is relatively simple: through the power of Google’s tremendous and far-reaching server might, you will be able to stream a library of the latest and greatest games direct to any of your Google devices.
 Even a diddy Chromecast will be able to beam the very latest AAA games direct to your fingertips.
-Sound good?
+Eventually.

 Google isn’t the first company to pursue game streaming, and it won’t be the last either.
 But it’s definitely the only one to launch with such pomp and circumstance that it’s caught the public eye like nothing before it.
 Nvidia has been offering a similar service for years in its GeForce Now platform, but despite its 300,000 monthly users, and 1 million more apparently queuing up to join, it’s never made the splash that Google Stadia suddenly has.

 But when Nvidia believes that game streaming could be “a billion-gamer opportunity,” you can see why Google, Microsoft, Sony, and hundreds of startups are all fighting for a piece of the pie.
 With an addressable market of at least two billion users (~62% of all web surfers use Chrome), Google is in a mighty advantageous position to hoover up that market share for itself.
 And that’s going to put pressure on console manufacturers Microsoft and Sony most of all.

 And that’s because Stadia takes hardware out of gamers’ hands and puts the onus on Google’s datacentre to keep up with the latest tech advances.
 Packed into Google’s server racks is custom AMD GPU and Intel x86 CPU tech, with the launch tech scaling up to 4K, 60fps .
 Google has even promised 8K, 120fps in the future… my poor internet connection.